 Make a planning application

-The quickest, simplest and cheapest way to apply for planning permission is online through the Planning Portal:
+The quickest and simplest way to apply for planning permission is online through the Planning Portal:

 Apply for planning permission